torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

   - **Asset service**: Ports 8090, 8091
   - **Miner service**: Ports 8089, 8092, 8099
   - **P2P service**: Ports 9905, 9906
-  - **RPC service**: No external port exposed by default
+  - **RPC service**: 9292

-**TODO - what can the user do with those ports? what should we document here?** Include portions of the Asset Server doc in the next sections of the doc?
+**TODO - what can the user do with those ports?
+Should the Blockchain, Miner and P2P be removed from this list? **